 All shortlisted applicants will also be interviewed about their suitability to work with children.
 This may happen at the first stage interview or it may be part of a separate second stage interview process.
-At least one person on the recruitment panel will have been trained in the relevant 'Safer Recruitment' practices for schools.

 Applicants are expected to present their identity documents in person (see Appendix Two for further details) so that their identity can be verified, therefore you will need to bring these with you to the interview.